UT Promise

 The UT Promise Scholarship is an undergraduate program guaranteeing free mandatory class fees for qualifying Tennessee residents attending UT's campuses in Knoxville, Chattanooga, Martin, Memphis and Pulaski.
 Launched Fall 2020, this innovative scholarship will cover a student's last-dollar amount of mandatory class fees after other financial aid is applied (such as the Federal Pell Grant, TN HOPE Scholarship, TN TSAA Award and/or other institutional scholarships) to students who qualify for the TN HOPE Scholarship and whose family's Adjusted Gross Income is under $75,000 and whose family's total assets are under $75,000 (both determined by the FAFSA).

-The UT Promise Scholarship guarantee a minimum $500 award, per semester, for qualifying students.
-The minimum award May Be Reduced, as needed, to keep a student within their total allowable in aid for any given semester.
+The UT Promise Scholarship guarantees a minimum $500 award, per semester, for qualifying students.
+The minimum award may be reduced, as needed, to keep a student within their total allowable in aid for any given semester.

 For more information, including application steps, requirements and deadlines, visit the UT Promise web site.